Brand name: Firdapse

 Cautions for Amifampridine

-Amifampridine can cause seizures.
-Seizures have been observed in patients with and without a history of seizures taking amifampridine at the recommended doses, and at various times after initiation of treatment.
+Amifampridine phosphate can cause seizures.
+Seizures have been observed in patients without a history of seizures taking amifampridine phosphate at the recommended doses, at various times after initiation of treatment, at an incidence of approximately 2%.
 Many of the patients were taking medications or had comorbid medical conditions that may have lowered the seizure threshold.
 Seizures may be dose-dependent.
-Because seizure events were captured retrospectively from expanded access programs, it is not possible to reliably estimate their frequency with use of amifampridine.
-Consider discontinuation or dose reduction of amifampridine in patients who have a seizure while on treatment.
-Amifampridine is contraindicated in patients with a history of seizures.
+Consider discontinuation or dose-reduction of amifampridine phosphate in patients who have a seizure while on treatment.
+Amifampridine phosphate is contraindicated in patients with a history of seizures.

-In clinical trials, hypersensitivity reactions and anaphylaxis associated with amifampridine administration have not been reported.
-Anaphylaxis has been reported in patients taking another aminopyridine; therefore, it may occur with amifampridine.
-If anaphylaxis occurs, administration of amifampridine should be discontinued and appropriate therapy initiated.
+In clinical trials, hypersensitivity reactions and anaphylaxis associated with amifampridine phosphate administration have not been reported.
+Anaphylaxis has been reported in patients taking another aminopyridine; therefore, it may occur with amifampridine phosphate.
+If anaphylaxis occurs, administration of amifampridine phosphate should be discontinued and appropriate therapy initiated.

-Risk Summary: There are no data on the presence of amifampridine or the 3-N-acetyl-amifampridine metabolite in human milk, the effects on the breastfed infant, or the effects on milk production.
+Risk Summary: There are no data on the presence of amifampridine phosphate in human milk, the effects on the breastfed infant, or the effects on milk production.

-Renal clearance is an elimination pathway for amifampridine and the inactive metabolite, 3-N-acetyl amifampridine.
-Therefore, in patients with renal impairment, amifampridine should be initiated at the lowest recommended starting dosage and patients should be closely monitored for adverse reactions.
-Consider dosage modification or discontinuation of amifampridine for patients with renal impairment as needed based on clinical effect and tolerability.
-No dosage recommendations for amifampridine can be made for patients with end-stage renal disease (CLcr < 15 mL/min or patients requiring dialysis).
+Renal clearance is an elimination pathway for amifampridine and the inactive metabolite, 3-N-acetyl amifampridine, and exposure of amifampridine is higher in subjects with renal impairment.
+Therefore, in patients with renal impairment, amifampridine phosphate should be initiated at the lowest recommended starting dosage (15 mg/day), and patients should be closely monitored for adverse reactions.
+Consider dosage modification or discontinuation of amifampridine phosphate for patients with renal impairment as needed based on clinical effect and tolerability.
+The safety, efficacy, and pharmacokinetics of amifampridine have not been studied in patients with end-stage renal disease (CLcr <15 mL/min or patients requiring dialysis).
+No dosage recommendation for amifampridine phosphate can be made for patients with end-stage renal disease.

-The effects of amifampridine have not been studied in patients with hepatic impairment.
-Amifampridine is extensively metabolized by N-acetyltransferase 2 (NAT2), and hepatic impairment may cause an increase in exposure.
-Therefore, initiate amifampridine in patients with any degree of hepatic impairment at the lowest recommended starting dosage and monitor for adverse reactions.
-Consider dosage modification or discontinuation of amifampridine for patients with hepatic impairment as needed based on clinical effect and tolerability.
+The effects of amifampridine phosphate have not been studied in patients with hepatic impairment.
+Amifampridine phosphate is extensively metabolized by N-acetyltransferase 2 (NAT2) and hepatic impairment may cause an increase in exposure.
+Therefore, initiate amifampridine phosphate in patients with any degree of hepatic impairment at the lowest recommended starting dosage (15 mg/day) and monitor for adverse reactions.
+Consider dosage modification or discontinuation of amifampridine phosphate for patients with hepatic impairment as needed based on clinical effect and tolerability.

 Pharmacogenomics: NAT2 Poor Metabolizers

-Exposure of amifampridine is increased in patients who are N-acetyltransferase 2 (NAT2) poor metabolizers.
-Therefore, initiate amifampridine in patients who are known NAT2 poor metabolizers at the lowest recommended starting dosage and monitor for adverse reactions.
-Consider dosage modification of amifampridine for patients who are known NAT2 poor metabolizers as needed based on clinical effect and tolerability.
+Exposure of amifampridine phosphate is increased in patients who are N-acetyltransferase 2 (NAT2) poor metabolizers.
+Therefore, initiate amifampridine phosphate in patients who are known NAT2 poor metabolizers at the lowest recommended starting dosage (15 mg/day) and monitor for adverse reactions.
+Consider dosage modification of amifampridine phosphate for patients who are known NAT2 poor metabolizers as needed based on clinical effect and tolerability.

 Common Adverse Effects